Giva’s List of 24 Top Call Center Statistics for 2025

 Staff turnover is still one of the most serious challenges the industry faces: Currently, between 30% and 45%

 Employee turnover in call centers is far too high.
 At the low end of the spectrum, it stands at 30%, going as high as 45%.
-Some of the main causes are stress levels, anxiety, poor management, and overwork, leading to burnout.
-(Replicant).
+Some of the main causes are stress levels, limited pay and career options, pressure to meet performance metrics, poor management, and overwork, leading to burnout.
+(Nextiva)

 When staff leave, it costs tens of thousands, as your investment in their training benefits another company, and then you must recruit and train someone new.
 Turnover is one of the most serious challenges industry-wide.